awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-install-kernels-libs.md

 sudo python3 -m pip install boto3 paramiko nltk scipy scikit-learn pandas
 ```

 After you create the script, upload it to a location in Amazon S3, for example, `s3://mybucket/install-my-jupyter-libraries.sh`\.
-For more information, see [Uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide* so that you can use it in your bootstrap action or in your Python program\.
+For more information, see [Uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service User Guide* so that you can use it in your bootstrap action or in your Python program\.

 **To specify a bootstrap action that installs libraries on all nodes when you create a cluster using the AWS CLI**